 The Office of the Superintendent will assign independent investigators to investigate student complaints of sexual assault, sexual harassment, stalking, dating violence and domestic violence.
-Based on the results of the investigation, the Academy will take appropriate action consistent with its policy on Sexual Assault Prevention and Response (Superintendent Instruction 2012-08, dated July 30, 2012).
+Based on the results of the investigation, the Academy will take appropriate action consistent with its policy on Sexual Assault, Dating Violence, Domestic Violence, Stalking, Prevention Education, and Response Policy (Superintendent Instruction 2016-02, dated May 20, 2016), or its Policy Against Discrimination and Harassment, Including Sexual Harassment, of Midshipmen (Superintendent Instruction 2013-02 dated February 4, 2013).